The Amazingly Simple Answer

 When we stop trying to artificially superimpose these pagan concepts onto the Bible, suddenly dozens of Scriptures that used to seem to contradict each other now explain and complement each other, and God suddenly makes perfect philosophical sense as well.
 In other words, the leftover pagan ideas of conscious death and eternal punishment cause tremendous logical and philosophical problems with the Bible and God (try reconciling Ecc.
 9:5 & 10 and numerous similar Scriptures with the popular idea that death is conscious, for example) that can only be solved by getting rid of the leftover paganism and translating a few key words and passages accurately according to sound Biblical interpretation principles rather than tradition.

-To learn a bit more basic background information to help you realize that I am not off my rocker and to help you discover the amazingly simple answer to the predestination dilemma, just click play on the video.
+To learn the basic background information that will help you discover the amazingly simple answer to the predestination dilemma, just click play on the video.
 (After the video I'll explain more about how this information instantly and effortlessly solves the predestination dilemma.
 You can skip past the videos but the videos will help you understand the background information more fully.)

 Christianity has many things right, but has endless trouble trying to reconcile a (pagan-inherited) belief in an eternal-punishment-conscious-death God with the loving God they see revealed in the rest of the Bible.
 Preachers spend endless hours in the pulpit expounding on God’s great love for humanity while never mentioning hell because they cannot explain the reasoning behind God’s (supposed) decision to eternally punish most of His most precious creations.

 What I’ve explained to you today solves this dilemma – and the dilemma of predestination as well.
 Praise be to the God who truly is love – and proves it with His plan for the ages (Greek "eons") to save, teach, and bless all mankind.